 After it is determined that you may be a good fit for the program we may offer to send you our “FireMaster® Franchise Disclosure Document” (“FDD”).
 The FDD is like an investment “prospectus” and describes certain required information about the Company, our officers and managers, our business experience and operations and the nature of the franchise opportunity that is available.
 It also contains discussion of the potential risks involved in investing in such a business and the nature and amount of initial capital or investment that might be required to purchase a franchise and begin operations.

-New franchise opportunities are available in most markets for specific categories of services or products codes.
+New franchise opportunities are available in most markets for specific categories of services or product codes.
 We believe opportunities also exist to possibly purchase an existing franchise in many markets.
 Complete the form on the right side of this page to send a request to the local regional franchise relations manager.
 We will then contact you to discuss your situation.

 I am a licensed or certified technician and am seeking employment rather than a franchise.
 Do you have employee technicians?

 Yes we do.
 Our use of employee technician is limited but we do have some.
-Many times we employee technicians temporarily until we develop enough business in a particular territory to grant a franchise.
+Many times we employ technicians temporarily until we develop enough business in a particular territory to grant a franchise.
 We also sometimes have permanent technician positions that are used to assist busy franchise owners with their backlog.
 Use the form on the right sidebar of this page to submit your information and we will contact you if we have opportunities.